 Discrete graphics power in a seriously tiny chassis

-You might be surprised at just what you can fit in a chassis this small, but thanks to the advances in mini-ITX motherboards, and the use of intelligent partitioning and ribbon cables, you can squeeze a high-end gaming machine into something this big.
+You might be surprised at just what you can fit in a chassis this small, but thanks to the advances in mini-ITX motherboards, high-capacity PSUs in a bitesize package, and the use of intelligent partitioning and ribbon cables, you can squeeze a high-end gaming machine into something this big.

 The Kolink Rocket case isn’t that much bigger than the InWin chassis, but the performance difference in the two PCs we can build out of them is massive.A key difference, however, is that you’re going to need to need a special SFX power supply as the Kolink doesn’t come with one out-of-the-box.